GabrielGomez9898/Tesis-2022-10/README.md

 The technical details on the mobile app can be found on [the mobile app section of the repository](App/)

 ### **Mobile app users description**
-> Keep in mind that the mobile app user interface is not the same for the citizens and the policemans.
-The same mobile app is use for both users.
+> Keep in mind that the mobile app user interface is not the same for the citizens and the policemans, nevertheless the same mobile app is use for both users.

 #### **The citizen**
 The citizen that downloads the app needs to sign up in order to use the following services.
 Once the citizen creates an account he is now able to use 3 functionalities: